-The costs of registration in 2014 are EUR 238 per year, excluding VAT.
-New entrants pay an additional one-off entrance fee of EUR 165, excluding VAT.
+The costs of registration can be found on the Foundation's website: www.normeringarbeid.nl.
+New entrants pay an additional one-off entrance fee.
 The costs of the inspections by the inspection body are charged directly to the company by the inspection body.
 These costs vary from one inspection body to the next and generally depend on the size of the company.